United Company RUSAL Plc: Continuing Connected Transactions Repair Services

 associates of En+ to independent third parties.
 The basis of calculation

-of payments under the New Repair Services Contracts is the price of
+of payments under the New Repair Services Contract is the price of

 contract offered by the associate of En+ which is based on the estimated